- College Gold Crown Magazines

 - College Silver Crown Yearbooks

-Of the 1,810 current CSPA members eligible to enter the Crown Awards, 1,514 magazines, newspapers and yearbooks actually submitted copies for this competition.
-Judging took place at Columbia University from December 14-17, 2003 by the Board of Crown Judges.
-Publications were judged on writing/editing, design, content, concept, photography, art and graphics.
+Of the 1,845 current CSPA members eligible to enter the Crown Awards, 1,238 magazines, newspapers and yearbooks actually submitted copies for this judging.
+Judging took place at Columbia University from December 20-22, 2004 by the Board of Crown Judges.
+Publications were judged on writing/editing, design, concept, photography, art and graphics.

-Eight college newspapers, four magazines, and three yearbooks received Gold Crown Awards while 26 other college publications received the second highest CSPA award, known as the Silver Crown.
+Eleven college newspapers, four magazines, and four yearbooks received Gold Crown Awards while 29 other college publications received the second highest CSPA award, known as the Silver Crown.
 Gold Crowns have been presented annually since 1982, and Silver Crowns have been given since 1984.

 The CSPA is an international student press association uniting student journalists and faculty advisers at schools and colleges through educational conferences, idea exchanges and award programs.
 Owned by Columbia University since 1925 and operated as a program of its Graduate School of Journalism, the Association offers three major services: 1) annual competitions and awards for members, including the Crown Awards, 2) planning two conventions (one national, one regional) and a week-long summer workshop at Columbia, plus 3) small press publishing activities to support an e-zine and one to two books per year.